Paratii-Video/paratii-db/README.md

 ### API

-Api are available on db.paratii.video wuith rescricted cors origin.
+REST API are available on db.paratii.video.
-You can use API also using paratii-lib nad paratii.core features, check the docs at:
+You can use API also using paratii-lib and paratii.core features, check the docs at:

 https://github.com/Paratii-Video/paratii-lib/blob/dev/docs/paratii-core.md